josmar-crwdstffng/angular/aio/content/guide/inputs-outputs.md

 ## Sending data to a child component

-The `@Input()` decorator in a child component or directive signifies that the property can receive its value from its parent component.
+The `@Input()` decorator in a child component or directive signifies that the property can receive the associated value from the associated parent component.

 <div class="lightbox">